 The first in-depth analysis of Māori Television by university researchers will shed light on the impact and significance of the indigenous broadcaster.

-Dr Jo Smith, a Senior Lecturer at Victoria University of Wellington’s School of English, Film, Theatre and Media Studies, and Dr Sue Abel, from the Department of Film, Television and Media Studies and the Department of Māori Studies at the University of Auckland, have Marsden funding of $770,000 to carry out what is believed to be the first in-depth research into indigenous New Zealand television.
+Dr Jo Smith, an associate professor at Te Herenga Waka—Victoria University of Wellington’s School of English, Film, Theatre, Media Studies, and Art History, and Dr Sue Abel, from the Department of Film, Television and Media Studies and the Department of Māori Studies at the University of Auckland, have Marsden funding of $770,000 to carry out what is believed to be the first in-depth research into indigenous New Zealand television.

 Dr Smith says the work will not only add to the body of knowledge about indigenous media, but also break new ground by using innovative methodology.